US-listed · NASDAQ · FIF-eligible (above NZ$50K)

 TQQQ is the US-listed ticker for ProShares UltraPro QQQ, issued by ProShares.
 Designed to deliver 3× the daily return of the Nasdaq-100 Index.
 Daily rebalancing produces volatility decay over multi-day holds.
 TER is 0.86% per year.

-Where can I buy TQQQ from New Zealand?
+Where to buy TQQQ from New Zealand

-NZ tax
+NZ tax treatment

 How is TQQQ taxed for NZ investors?